 Rollback functionality of ATF:

-Once each ATF test has completed, any instance changes made during the individual test are rolled back:
+Once each ATF test has been completed, any instance changes made during the individual test are rolled back:

 - New records are deleted.